Preparing the credentials desk

 Either the club president or the club vice president education may designate, in writing, any active member in good standing of the club to act as a proxy or proxies and cast one or both of the club's ballots at the district council meeting.
 If one of those officers is not at the meeting and has not designated, in writing, an active member of the club to act as proxy or proxies of the club at any council meeting, the other officer in attendance may cast two votes.
 The intent is to assure that every club will be able to cast two votes.
 No other proxies are valid at any such meeting.

-At the meeting, the district governor explains the election rules and procedures to the delegates.
-If the district governor is not present, a person designated by the district governor may stand in.
+At the meeting, the district director explains the election rules and procedures to the delegates.
+If the district director is not present, a person designated by the district director may stand in.

-The district governor or designee makes clear that:
+The district director or designee makes clear that:

 - Each candidate will speak on his or her own behalf.